The Early Years

 The Rambos, The Tonight Show, and the Vision of a Career in Music

-Rusty, who grew up in and around the music industry in Nashville, was already playing drums professionally by age 13, on the weekend and during the summer break, when he was out of school.
+Rusty grew up in and around the music industry in Nashville.
+By 1972, at the age of 13, he was already playing drums professionally on the weekend and during the summer break, when he was out of school.
 During this time, he went on the road playing drums behind a hugely popular gospel group called The Rambos, which featured the legendary songwriter Dottie Rambo (who was also a Grammy winning solo artist and multiple Dove award winner).
 Rusty also played drums for the Oak Ridge Boys in between the Tommy Fairchild / Tony Brown switch.
 Rusty relates "Mark Ellerbee had come on board to play drums, but for a couple of weekends Mark would move over to the piano, and I played drums."

 It was around this time that Rusty went to a concert that would change the course of his life as a musician.
 On November 12, 1972 Rusty saw Elton John perform at the Municipal Auditorium in Nashville.
 He was so struck with the performance, that the day after the show Rusty gave his drumsticks to his brother Chris and started teaching himself to play the piano.
 Rusty's tenacity in teaching himself how to play the piano led him, within 6 short years, to perform on the chart-topping album "Love Is Just a Game" by Larry Gatlin, which scored a #1 hit.